What hiring managers actually look for

 5 mistakes that get construction resumes rejected

 OSHA 10 or 30 is a baseline requirement for most construction jobs.
-If you have it but bury it at the bottom of your resume, the ATS may filter you out.
-Put it near the top, right after your summary.
+If you have it but bury it at the bottom, the ATS may filter you out.
+Put it near the top, right after your summary, next to your forklift or confined space credentials.

-A general laborer resume and a superintendent resume require completely different emphasis.
-Read the job posting, identify the top 5 requirements, and tailor your summary, skills, and bullets for each application.
+A concrete-heavy job and a demolition or excavation job call for different emphasis.
+Read the posting, find the top 5 requirements, and tailor your summary, skills, and bullets so the right tools (jackhammer, forklift, scaffolding) lead.

-Construction companies pay enormous insurance premiums.
-A clean safety record is a selling point.
-If you have zero recordable incidents over a meaningful period, state it clearly.
-It can be the reason you get hired over someone with more experience.
+Contractors pay heavy insurance premiums, so a clean record is a selling point.
+If you have gone a meaningful stretch with zero recordable incidents, state it clearly.
+It can be the reason you get hired over someone with more years on the tools.

-Forklift, crane, excavator, and boom lift certifications are concrete proof of your capabilities.
-Software like Procore, PlanGrid, and P6 Primavera are increasingly required.
+Forklift, boom lift, and CCO mobile crane operator certifications are concrete proof of what you can run.
+Rigging and signaling and confined space entry training are increasingly required.
 If you are certified, list it.
-If you have used it, name it.
+If you have run it, name it.

 What to do if you have no professional experience

 Construction is one of the most accessible industries for people without formal experience.
-Here is how to build a strong resume from scratch:
+Here is how to build a strong construction worker resume from scratch:

 Get OSHA 10 certified immediately

-The OSHA 10-Hour Construction Safety course costs about $25 online and takes 2 days.
-It is required or preferred for nearly every construction job.
+The OSHA 10-Hour Construction Outreach card is required or preferred for nearly every site job and is offered through the OSHA Outreach Training Program.
 Having it on your resume removes the most common disqualification for entry-level applicants.

-General laborer and trade helper roles are the standard entry points into construction.
-They require physical fitness and willingness to learn.
-Most skilled trades offer apprenticeship paths from these starting positions.
+Construction laborer and helper roles are the standard entry points.
+They reward physical fitness and a willingness to learn material handling, grading, and concrete support work.
+Most skilled trades offer apprenticeship paths from these positions.

 Highlight physical and transferable skills

 Warehouse work, landscaping, moving, and manufacturing all involve physical labor, tools, and safety awareness.
-Frame this experience using construction language: 'material handling' instead of 'loading trucks,' 'site preparation' instead of 'cleanup.'
+Frame it in construction language: 'material handling' instead of 'loading trucks,' 'site preparation and grading' instead of 'cleanup.'

 Frequently asked questions

-Do I need OSHA certification to work in construction?
+Do I need OSHA certification to work as a construction worker?

 Technically, employers are responsible for on-site safety training.
 However, having OSHA 10 or OSHA 30 on your resume gives you a significant advantage.
-Many general contractors and commercial job sites require it before you can step onto the property.
+Many general contractors and commercial job sites require the OSHA 10-Hour Construction card before you can step onto the property, so list it near the top.

 How do I list short-term or project-based construction work?

-List the employer (general contractor or staffing agency), your title, dates, and group related projects together.
-For example: 'Completed 6 commercial tenant improvement projects ($200K to $1.2M) for ABC Contractors over 14 months.'
+List the employer (general contractor or staffing agency), your title, dates, and group related jobs together.
+For example: 'Completed 6 commercial tenant improvement projects for ABC Contractors over 14 months, handling concrete forming, material handling, and scaffolding setup.'
 This shows continuity without cluttering your resume with separate entries.

 Build your construction resume now